Wie Ihre Zähne Ihr Selbstwertgefühl beeinflussen können

 One third of adults say they have never seen a hygienist, but they are an important part of the dental care team.
 They can give you really useful advice on how to brush and floss properly, and how to maintain a health and happy smile.

 To maintain healthy gums and teeth, brush twice a day for two minutes, floss and make sure you have regular dental appointments.
-As well as looking after your teeth, dentists can help identify early signs of other conditions such as mouth cancer, type 2 diabetes and stress and spot issues you may not have even realised existed.
+As well as looking after your teeth, dentists can help identify early signs of other conditions such as Mundkrebs, type 2 diabetes and stress and spot issues you may not have even realised existed.

 Dr Steve Preddy is head of Clinical Services at Bupa Dental Care